OUR WORK IN INDONESIA

-Oxfam is committed to addressing gender inequality, economic disadvantage and preparing for and responding to disasters.
+Oxfam Australia is committed to addressing gender inequality, economic disadvantage and preparing for and responding to disasters.
 We focus on the Eastern provinces of Indonesia where poverty is the deepest.

 Key areas of work

-Gender Justice, Livelihoods, Disaster Risk Reduction
+Gender Justice, Resilience and Disaster Risk Reduction

 One story of change